Drone Photography for Beginners – 9 Tips for Epic Photos

 Merging five images to HDR often yields better results

-The second reason for using AEB is that it is then possible to merge the five images to HDR to get at times better results, especially in situations of high dynamic range, like shooting in the direction of the sun
+The second reason for using AEB is that it is then possible to merge the images to HDR to get at times better results, especially in situations of high dynamic range, like shooting in the direction of the sun

 The software will take the darkest part of the image from the brightest photos and the brightest ones from the darkest image, thus reducing the dynamic range.
 For more details please refer to my article AEB photo mode with the DJI Mini 3